kundajelab/genomedisco/README.md

 To run reproducibility analysis in batches (more than one comparison), all you need to do is modify the `--metadata_samples` and `--metadata_pairs` to add the additional samples and sample pairs respectively that you wish to compare.

-Running other methods for measuring concordance of 3D genome data
+Running other methods for measuring concordance and QC of Hi-C data
 ====

 **coming soon**